Frequently asked questions

 I want to register someone with UBN

-Do they work 300 hours with us?
+Have they worked 300 hours for us?
 Then we would like to thank you for your help.
-We will then send you a € 50 bol.com voucher!
+We will send you a bol.com voucher worth €50!

-Not satisfied with the job you got through us?
+Are you dissatisfied with the job you got through us?

-Can I take training through UBN?
+Can I take a course through UBN?

-I want to report a complaint
+I would like to report a complaint

 Am I entitled to special leave?